You Can Cope. We Can Help.

 Social workers can assist in many ways:

-- Accessing community resources for respite, home healthcare, or medical equipment
+- Referring to community resources for respite, home health care, or medical equipment

-- Applying for Social Security, Medicaid, Medicare D, and/or COBRA
+- Discussing how to apply for Social Security, Medicaid, Medicare D, and/or COBRA

 - Helping you join a support group